Carron Valley and District

 Coaching The last update noted the coaching support provided by Morag Shaw.
 This service is available to anyone who feels a friendly voice and impartial reflection could makes things a little bit better.
 This help is available for any member of the family.
 Contact details below.

-Virtual meeting/party/playroom Or audio conference bridge to techies.
+Virtual meeting/party/playroom audio bridge Or audio conference bridge to techies.
 This gives a number of people the opportunity to get together as a group using their phones.
 Home isolation means physical contact with family and friends is no longer possible, this facility means you can still keep in touch as a group.
-Details on how to access this service have been put on the VRG website and Facebook page.
-Available evenings and all week-ends, booking contact details below.
+Details on how to access this service here Audio bridge details Available evenings and all week-ends, booking contact details below.

 Any Other Support?
 We are providing the services we feel are essential and/or possible within our means.
 Is there anything you would like to see added?
 If you have, send us suggestions and we’ll see, within our capabilities and resources, if we can help.